HeinleinSupport/cmk_windows_currentusers/README.md

 - Windows Server 2008 x64

 Installation:
-- Copy "windows_sessions.cmd" from the "client-plugin" folder to the
+- Copy "windows_sessions.cmd" from the "agents\windows\plugins" folder to the
-  \Check_MK\plugins\ directory
+  \check_mk\plugins\ directory
-- Copy "windows_sessions" from the "cmk_plugin" folder to the local checks directory in cmk (~/local/share/check_mk/checks/ under OMD)
+- Copy "windows_sessions" from the "checks" folder to the local checks directory in cmk (~/local/share/check_mk/checks/ under OMD)

 Restart the Windows Check_MK agent